 rivier, boot, stad

-You can find more information about the work of Edward Clydesdale Thomson here.
-Also, keep an eye on the TAAK website for updates on future events.
+For more information on the work of Edward Clydesdale Thomson, please click here and keep an eye on TAAK's website for upcoming events.